 If you’re tired of your low credit score, dig your heels in and get ready to fix your credit yourself (for real).

 Believe it or not, 1 and 5 consumers have an error on their credit report.

 For consumers, this is not good and needs to be addressed immediately if you want the best financial product, rates, and opportunities.

 Credit repair isn’t what you think.
 It’s not a ‘quick fix’ for your credit score.
 No one can come in and make the bad data disappear.
 You did the ‘crime’, but you may not have to do the time.

 When you repair your credit, you dispute items on your credit report.
-It’s not a quick fix to increase your credit score.
+It’s not a quick fix to increase your credit score, but it works.